govenius/pdata/docs/index.rst

           determine it using the graphical helper
           :code:`dataexplorer.snapshot_explorer(d)`, or by manually
           examining :code:`d.settings()[0][1]` or snapshot.json.gz.

+If you're using Jupyter, take a look at the HTML-formatted summary of the parsed data, by typing :code:`d` in a new cell.

 Often, you would next use :code:`basic_plot` to plot the data using a one-liner, or :ref:`export the parsed data